aj120426394/creditcard-validator/README.md

 ## CreditCardInput

-*A simple component for React, allow user to input credit card number and validate the number* *A react component is located at [./app/components/CreditCardInput](./app/components/CreditCardInput)*
+*A simple component for React, allow user to input credit card number and validate the number*
+*The component is located at [./app/components/CreditCardInput](./app/components/CreditCardInput)*

 ### Props
 | Props | type | optional |  |